 - If you want a modern look at a mid-range price, choose Article.

-- If you want more polished finish and premium feel, choose Crate & Barrel.
+- If you want a more polished finish and premium feel, choose Crate & Barrel.

 - If you want custom fabrics or a made-to-order setup, choose Joybird.